JAMES TOVEY COPYRIGHT 2021

 Vivacity Unit, Queensgate, Peterborough.
 Until 20th May 2018

 You can buy a 2.4m plastic cactus for your hallway; you won’t have to water a real cactus using tap water, that itself now contains plastic micro-particles.

 ‘The plastic arts’ is a term that had existed long before plastic itself.
 I have wanted to try and look at the plastic objects I had collected over the last few years as naively as possible, as though life-drawn for the first time by an art student intent on learning through prolonged observation.
-Not interested in the Neoplastism of the De Stijl movement, instead my initial thoughts were of a metamorphosis and of bringing ancient mythology and plastic ¬- a 20th century invention - together in an uncomfortable way.
-However I found myself reluctant to go too far down the path of the collision of two plastic objects to transmogrify into a third construct - yet there is a definite modernist basis for some of the elements.
+My initial thoughts were also of a metamorphosis and of bringing ancient mythology and plastic ¬- a 20th century invention - together in an uncomfortable way.
+However I found myself reluctant to go too far down the path of the collision of two plastic objects to transmogrify into a third construct.

 The mermaid painting backdrop idea came from a small toy figure found as sea plastic litter.
 It is actually the top half part of a small Barbie figurine, but I initially thought it to be Disney’s The Little Mermaid.
 I researched mermaid art and came across the mermaid of Zennor and was attempting to build a composition around that and some lines from Ovid but the plastic overwhelmed it.

 Wood is an obvious counterpoint and natural contrast with which I have felt more at ease.
 The plastic components are essentially ready-mades although altered by collision with natural processes in the environment and some minor assemblage.
 Wood is also an ancient, relevant building material.
 In this installation, the wood forms a sanctuary, a natural structure and the plastic is an imposition on it and in it.